quantumthot/quantumthot.github.io/README.md

 # quantumthot.github.io
 Tyler Hatch Bio Website

-This is a display of a simple website I made using HTML and CSS.
+This is a display of a simple website I made using HTML, CSS, and JavaScript.